 What do robins eat?

-At this chilly time of year there are few sights more likely to warm your heart than a robin hopping around the garden.
+There are few sights more likely to warm your heart than a robin hopping around the garden.
 With their plump red breasts and joyful song, robins are a stalwart of the winter garden, bringing cheer to the frostiest of mornings.

 If you’d like to encourage more robins into your garden this winter, there are some simple things you can do to make the habitat more inviting.

 Robins like to snack on creepy-crawlies, as well as seeds and fruit.
 Two favoured foods of the robin are insects such as beetles and mealworms (beetle larva), and invertebrates such as earthworms.
 For this reason, a robin can be a great friend to the avid gardener – with a few of these feathered friends around you won’t have to worry about insects chomping through your plants.